 HCA encourages further research to provide interpretive and educational information on the natural features and history of this area.
 Additional signage and rest areas are not anticipated to be required for the trail, however digital opportunities to promote and describe the trail and its features are offered by the Bruce Trail Conservancy.
 HCA provides online information about the significance of these natural areas and their need for protection.
+As HCA updates and develops new park-related brochures, maps and interpretive materials for this conservation area, the Escarpment's status as a World Biosphere Reserve should be recognized, as well as these public lands being within NEPOSS and including a portion of the Bruce Trail.
 Developing visitors' awareness and appreciation of Ontario's natural and cultural heritage, and fostering a commitment to protect that heritage for all generations is supported in the goals and objectives of this plan.